Gangaikonda Cholapuram: Roads and City gates

-Besides the names of the palace and fort walls, the names of a few roads and streets are preserved in the epigraphs.
-The entryways named Thiruvasal, the eastern gate and the Vembugudi gate, evidently the south gate leading to the village Vembugudi situated in that direction are mentioned.
-Reference is also found to highways named after Rajaraja and Rajendra as Rajarajan Peruvali and Rajendran Peruvali.
-Other streets mentioned in epigraphs are the ten streets (Pattu teru), the gateway lane (Thiruvasal Narasam) and the Suddhamali lane.
-The inscription also refers to the highways, Kulottungacholan Thirumadil peruvali, Vilangudaiyan Peruvali and Kulaiyanai pona Peruvali (the highway through which a short elephant passed by).
+In addition to the names of palace and fort walls, the names of several roads and streets are preserved in local inscriptions.
+Inscriptions mention entryways such as the Thiruvasal (the eastern gate) and the Vembugudi gate, the south entryway leading to the neighboring village of Vembugudi.
+Records also reference major highways named after Rajaraja I and Rajendra I, including the Rajarajan Peruvali and Rajendran Peruvali.
+Other streets mentioned include the 'ten streets' (Pattu teru), the gateway lane (Thiruvasal Narasam) and the Suddhamali lane.
+Inscriptions also list other highways, including the Kulottungacholan Thirumadil peruvali, the Vilangudaiyan Peruvali and the Kulaiyanai pona Peruvali (the highway through which a short elephant passed).